 - all fire escapes can be opened without any delays

 - all automatic fire doors close correctly when activated

 - all fire exit signs are in the correct position

 You must make sure that your fire risk assessment is reviewed regularly, is up to date and takes into account any changes to your commercial property or business that may affect fire safety.
 You should, for example, look again at your fire risk assessment if:

 - there was a fire which was caught in time

 - you start a new night shift

-- you have more people using your premises
+- you have more people using your business premises

-- you make a significant change to your premises, eg adding an extension or subdividing offices
+- you make a significant change to your business property, eg adding an extension or subdividing offices

 Revise your fire risk assessment